techworkersco/techworkersco.github.io/call-for-submissions.md

 1. We’ll reach out to start a conversation.
 1. Then, we’ll help you get a first draft together, usually in a phone call.
 1. We’ll also discuss and decide with you how to handle anonymity and other security considerations.
 1. Depending on the story and strategy, we’ll move it fast or to give it more time.
+Our newsletters currently comes out every other Friday.
 1. Finally, we publish the piece!
-Our newsletter currently comes out every other Friday.

 ### More ways to contribute

-In addition to workers’ perspective, we welcome collaborators who can help pull together news, history, and songs &mdash; as well more eyes on proofreading and more hands pushing 'publish' each week!
-Including collaborators is how we grow our collective and steward this newsletter for the long-term.
+In addition to workers’ perspective, we welcome collaborators who can help with news, history, and songs.
+We also could use more eyes on proofreading and more hands pushing 'publish' each week!
+Including more collaborators is how we ensure the stewardship of this project for the long-term.
 Sound interesting to you?
 [Email us](mailto:twcnewsletter@protonmail.com)!